 Suzanne is currently Chairman of the Joint Audit Panel of the Mayor’s Office of Police and Crime and the Metropolitan Police Service, Chairman of the Fire Standards Board, Chairman of Depaul UK, a charity concerned with youth homelessness, and Vice Chairman of the Valuation Tribunal Service.
 She is also a member of several boards including the Advertising Standards Authority, the Fundraising Regulator, where she chairs the Code of Standards Committee, the Gangmasters and Labour Abuse Authority and the Chartered Institute of Legal Executives.
 In addition, she serves as the Independent Appointed Person for the Greater London Authority.
 Her previous Board appointments include the General Medical Council and the University of London.
 Before entering the public sector, Suzanne worked as a solicitor in private practice and was a lecturer in Law at the University of Manchester.

-Professor Caroline (Carrie) MacEwen is immediate past President of the Royal College of Ophthalmologists (2014 – 2017) and a Consultant Ophthalmologist at Ninewells Hospital, Dundee .
-She is Chair of the Academy of Medical Royal Colleges (2017–2020).
+Professor Dame Helen Stokes-Lampard is the immediate past Chair of the Royal College of General Practitioners (2016-2019) and a GP Principal in Lichfield, Staffordshire.
+She is Chair of the Academy of Medical Royal Colleges (2020-2023).

 Board of Trustees Register of Interests